-For the 2016 STIP, the Commission expects to give first priority to the reprogramming of projects from the 2014 STIP, as amended.
+• Commission expectations and priorities.
+For the 2020 STIP, the Commission expects to give priority to the reprogramming of projects from the 2018 STIP, as amended, and to new projects to meet county shares for the period ending in 2023-24.

 The selection of projects for additional programming will be consistent with the standards and criteria in section 61 of the STIP guidelines.
 In particular, the Commission intends to focus on RTIP proposals that meet State highway improvement and intercity rail needs as described in section 20 of the guidelines.
-The Department should provide a list of the identified state highway and intercity rail needs to regional agencies and to the Commission by September 15, 2015.
-Should the Department fail to provide a region and the Commission with this information, the Commission intends to assume there are no unmet state highway or intercity rail needs in that region.
+The Department should provide a list of the identified state highway and intercity rail needs to regional agencies and to the Commission by September 15, 2019.
+Should the Department fail to provide a region and the Commission with this information, the Commission will assume there are no unmet state highway or intercity rail needs in that region.